 While the Residential-style Treatment Program has the highest success rate here at Asheville Recovery Center and we highly recommend this option, we do realize that it may not be the best solution for all of our clients.
 For this reason, we offer other recovery methods that have also proven successful.

 Partial Hospitalization Treatment, commonly referred to as PHP, allows the client to spend the daytime hours in treatment while still living at home.
 This is often the go-to transitional treatment following the residential-style treatment program.
 It is best utilized in this manner, however, no matter when it is implemented into the recovery program, the methods of treatment are still the same:

 If a client decides that this program best fits their lifestyle, the staff at Asheville Recovery Center will create a customized plan that works best for that person and caters to their specific needs.
 They will receive peer to peer support along with the guidance and support of supervisory behavioral technicians as healing from alcohol addiction begins.

 Intensive Outpatient Treatment

 The small group of peers – that we keep at no more than 45 individuals – ensures an effective client-to-staff ratio to meet the needs of each group member.
-This continued clinical support allows for both individual and group therapy as well as medical staff support for other treatment methods that were available in the Residential Treatment or Partial Hospitalization Treatment Programs.
+This continued clinical support allows for both individual and group therapy as well as medical staff support for other treatment methods that were available in the Residential-style Treatment or Partial Hospitalization Treatment Programs.
 The flexibility that comes along with this program allows for the rebuilding of life skills and a productive, independent lifestyle while still supporting the needs of a recovering alcohol addict.

-Call Our Alcohol Treatment Center Today
+Call Our Alcohol Treatment Center in Asheville Today

 We’re here.
 We can be reached anytime, day or night.
 Your contact with us will remain 100% confidential.
 You can call us or simply fill out this contact form, and one of our experienced addiction specialists will reach out to you.